Justification of Red List category

 Behaviour Birds breeding in the Palearctic are migratory, with the population in South-East Asia resident.
 Most migrants winter in tropical North Africa, with some eastern birds moving to the Indian Subcontinent (del Hoyo et al. 1994, Ferguson-Lees and Christie 2001).
 Migrants move south between August and November, and north between February and May (Ferguson-Lees and Christie 2001).
 Birds are usually observed singly or in pairs, even on migration, though migrants will sometimes form groups of up to 12 (Snow and Perrins 1998, Ferguson-Lees and Christie 2001).
 They soar at c.20-100 m above the ground (Brown et al. 1982).
 Habitat It uses a variety of habitats within warm temperate and tropical environments, and is recorded up to 2,300 m (del Hoyo et al. 1994).
 Diet It specialises in feeding on reptiles, particularly snakes (del Hoyo et al. 1994).
 Breeding site The nest is almost always built relatively low in a tree (del Hoyo et al. 1994).
 Management information Although occurring in many habitats, the species always requires some degree of tree cover (del Hoyo et al. 1994).

-The species suffered a marked decline in northern Europe in the 19th-20th centuries, due to habitat loss and persecution (Snow and Perrins 1998, Ferguson-Lees and Christie 2001).
+The species suffered a marked decline in northern Europe in the 19th-20th centuries due to habitat loss and persecution (Snow and Perrins 1998, Ferguson-Lees and Christie 2001).
 In Europe, changes in agriculture and land use have reduced the extent of suitable hunting habitat.
 In addition snake populations have been reduced by increased cultivation of monocultures, hedge destruction, use of pesticides and the abandonment of traditional farmland and subsequent afforestation.
 Habitat fragmentation in Europe has resulted from forest fires and road construction.
-It still suffers from shooting on Malta (del Hoyo et al. 1994).
-Nest destruction and powerlines represent additional threats (Tucker and Heath 1994).
+It still suffers from direct persecution in Spain (Martinez et al. 2016) and on Malta (del Hoyo et al. 1994; RSPB 2017).
+In North Africa, trade has been reported on the Internet (North African Birds 2014) and in Libyan markets (Isenmann et al. 2016).
+Nest destruction and electrocution from powerlines represent additional threats (Tucker and Heath 1994; Martinez et al. 2016).
 It is also very highly vulnerable to the effects of potential wind energy development (Strix 2012).
 In its West African range, the species is vulnerable to habitat degradation through wood harvesting and overgrazing as well as exposure to pesticides (Thiollay 2007).

 Text account compilers